-When I decided to transition my hair from relaxed to natural over the course of a year or so, I naively thought I could continue my usual lazy-girl routine — which basically consisted of going to the hairdresser and having someone else deal with the mess on my head.
+When I decided to transition my hair from relaxed to natural over the course of a year or so, I naively thought I could continue my usual lazy-girl routine — which basically consisted of going to the hairdresser and having someone else deal with my head.
 But, as more and more new growth began to replace my straighter strands, I became concerned about not only the heat damage that might occur in the long run, but the fact that I was relying on somebody else to do all the work.
 So, I took on the task of doing my own hair.

 I quickly realized I had no idea what I was doing.
 Turns out, reading countless natural hair blogs and watching many hours of YouTube tutorials does not make one an expert.
 My first twist-out was such a fail, I ended up covering my hack job with a hat.
 Don't even get me started on my botched bantu knots.
 Lawd.

 Anyone who's gone natural, or is in the transitioning process, knows the pain I'm preaching.
 Trying to blend two vastly different textures — while coming up with hairstyles that are presentable enough to go out in public with — is hard work.
 That's why I enlisted Vida Latimer, senior stylist at Devachan Salon, to help transitioning ladies get through the awkward stages and see the light at the end of the natural hair tunnel.